mlrun/mlrun/docs/cheat-sheet.md

 )
 ```

-### List Search
+### List search

 Docs: [List Search](./hyper-params.html#list-search)

-Runs first parameter from each list followed by second from each list etc. **All lists must be of equal size**.
+Runs the first parameter from each list followed by the second from each list, etc. **All lists must be of equal size**.
 ```python
 hp_tuning_run = project.run_function(
     "hp",